4 minute read

 VLMs on the edge are incredibly compelling for the following reasons:

-- Responsiveness: If on the edge it becomes truly real-time.
+• Responsiveness: If on the edge it becomes truly real-time.
 No lag or reliance on internet connectivity.
 Especially with VLMs where you would need to send large amount of tokens or even images over the internet.

-- Unlocking new human machine interface possibilities: If we bring VLMs to the edge we unlock a host of new HMIs and ways of interacting with these gen AI agents.
+• Unlocking new human machine interface possibilities: If we bring VLMs to edge we unlock a host of new HMIs and ways of interacting with these gen AI agents.
 Your users may not have access to a keyboard all the time or in a limited capacity, so having on edge really helps us open it up to other sensors as triggers or inputs.

-- Security and privacy: Customers would rather not send their data to some cloud AI.
-If we run on PSOC Edge it alleviates such security and privacy concerns around data etc
+• Security and privacy: Customers would rather not send their data to some cloud AI.
+If we run on PSOC Edge it alleviates such security and privacy concerns around data, etc.

 As someone operating at the intersection of AI research and industrial constraints, how do you evaluate the gap between cutting-edge multimodal research and what is realistically deployable today?